antunesleo/manotes-api/README.md

 * **Pedro Pozzi Ferreira** - *Dockerization and Packages Update* - [PozziSan](https://github.com/PozziSan)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/antunesleo/manotes-api/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments
-pass